vuestorefront/shopware-pwa/docs/guide/CMS.md

 }
 ```

-The display is the same, but we can now modify it safely without affecting other CMS blocks.
+It looks same, but we can now modify it safely without affecting other CMS blocks.

-So we want to add some top margins to correct our problem - in the desktop sidebar is too high.
+So we want to add some top margins to correct our problem - on desktop, the sidebar is too high.

 So we're changing the styles: